kristenmaskery/My_Election_Analysis/README.md

    **3.**	And, the county of **Arapahoe** cast **6.7%** of the total votes in the election, with a total of **24,801** votes cast
   •	It can be determined from the results included above that the county of **Denver** had the largest voter turnout

-  # •	The candidates included were: **Charles Casper Stockham, Diana DeGette, and Raymon Anthony Doane
+  ### The candidates included were: Charles Casper Stockham, Diana DeGette, and Raymon Anthony Doane

    **1. Charles Casper Stockham** received a total of **85,213** votes, accounting for **23%** of the total vote count